Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Related Work

 \paragraph{MDA.} In addition to MDI, \citet{breiman2001random} proposed a permutation-based feature importance measure called Mean Decrease in Accuracy (MDA).
-To measure the importance of a feature $X_k$, MDA permutes the values of $X_k$ marginally for OOB samples, and calculates the excess prediction loss incurred on these samples.
-Recent work has studied MDA and variants thereof both empirically \citep{strobl2008conditional,genuer2008random,gromping2009variable,genuer2010variable,hooker2019please} and theoretically \citep{gregorutti2017correlation,ramosaj2019asymptotic,benard2021mda}.
+To measure the importance of a feature $X_k$, MDA permutes the values of $X_k$ marginally for out-of-bag (OOB) samples, and calculates the excess prediction loss incurred on these samples.
+Previous work has studied MDA and variants thereof both empirically \citep{strobl2008conditional,genuer2008random,gromping2009variable,genuer2010variable,hooker2019please} and theoretically \citep{gregorutti2017correlation,ramosaj2019asymptotic,benard2021mda}.
+Empirical studies show that MDA performs poorly when features are highly correlated \citep{strobl2008conditional,nicodemus2009predictor,nicodemus2011stability,nembrini2019bias}.
+This is because permutations break dependencies between features in the dataset \citep{hooker2019please}.
+Hence, MDA involves evaluating the model out-of-distribution, i.e., on regions of the covariate space with little or no data where its fit to the data is unreliable, making the computed MDA values unstable.
+To overcome this, variants of permutation scores have been proposed \citep{strobl2008conditional,hooker2019please} while other works have investigated altering the RF algorithm altogether \citep{hothorn2006unbiased}.
+However, they do not fully address the weaknesses of MDA arising from the intrinsic instability and biases of RF.

-\paragraph{TreeSHAP.} Unlike MDI and MDA, SHAP (SHapley Additive exPlanations) \citep{lundberg2017unified} is a model-agnostic feature attribution procedure that provides local (i.e., sample-specific) feature importance scores.
-SHAP uses Shapley values from economic game theory to compute the contribution of each feature to a prediction for any given sample.
-These values can be summarized into a global feature importance measure by taking a mean over the samples.
+\paragraph{Other feature importance methods.} More recently, SHAP (SHapley Additive exPlanations) \citep{lundberg2017unified} was developed as a model-agnostic local feature attribution method based upon approximating Shapley values from economic game theory.
+These local (i.e., sample-specific) attributions can be summarized into a global feature importance measure by taking a mean over the samples.
 TreeSHAP \citep{lundberg2020local} is a computationally-efficient implementation of SHAP values for tree-based methods.

-\paragraph{Other feature importance methods and comparisons.} To the best of our knowledge, MDI, MDA, and TreeSHAP are the most popular feature importance measures for RFs, although both global and local scores can be defined in other ways \citep{ishwaran2007variable,ishwaran2010high,kazemitabar2017variable,epifanio2017intervention,saabas,sutera2021global,klusowski2021nonparametric}.
-Also related are model-agnostic conditional dependence scores \citep{azadkia2021simple,zhang2020floodgate}, model-agnostic confidence intervals for feature importances \citep{gan2022inference}, and importance measures for interactions, such as via iterative random forests that have been widely adopted in the genomics community \citep{basu2018iterative,behr2020learning}.
+Furthermore, other less well-known feature importance methods have been proposed \citep{ishwaran2007variable,ishwaran2010high,kazemitabar2017variable,saabas,sutera2021global,klusowski2021nonparametric}.
+None of these methods account for the intrinsic instability and biases of RF.
+Also related are model-agnostic conditional dependence scores \citep{azadkia2021simple,zhang2020floodgate}, leave-one-covariate-out inferences \citep{lei2018distribution, rinaldo2019bootstrapping, gan2022inference}, and importance measures for interactions, such as via iterative random forests that have been widely adopted in the genomics community \citep{basu2018iterative,behr2020learning}.